ishanwalia7579/SQL-DBMS-Zero-to-Hero/README.md

 # 📌 SQL Database Project

 ## 📖 Description
-This project contains SQL scripts for creating and managing a database for [Project Name].
+This project contains SQL scripts for creating and managing a database for [Ishan Walia].
 It includes schema definitions, sample queries, and setup instructions.

 ## 🏗 Database Schema
 The database consists of the following tables: